Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

-Kesimpta was approved for use in adults with active relapsing remitting MS. It is classed as a highly effective treatment.
-It can be offered as a first-line drug therapy.
+Kesimpta is approved for use in adults with active RRMS.
+It is classed as a highly effective treatment.
+It can be offered as a first-line drug therapy (2).

 What are the side effects?